 Ma'aden Gold and Base Metals Company (MGBM), a wholly owned subsidiary of Ma'aden, undertakes the development and operation of gold and base metals.

-MGBM operates five gold mines in Saudi Arabia which have produced over 4 million ounces of gold since 1988.
-MGBM is developing a new gold province in the Central Arabian Gold Region (CAGR) and also carries out an extensive precious and base metals exploration development programme in Saudi Arabia.
+MGBM operates six gold mines in Saudi Arabia.
+MGBM is developing a new gold province in the Central Arabian Gold Region (CAGR) and is carrying out an extensive precious and base metals exploration development program in Saudi Arabia.

 Development of the CAGR has been challenging due to its remote location combined with limited availability of water to treat the ore.
 MGBM succeeded to face such challenge through a new 450 km pipeline developed to bring treated wastewater from the municipality of Taif to the site of the planned gold mines.
-This innovative and environmentally sustainable solution is the first instance of the large scale use of treated waste water for industrial purposes in the Kingdom.
+This environmentally sustainable solution is the first instance of the large-scale use of treated waste water for industrial purposes in the Kingdom.

-Bulghah mine is located in the Al Madinah Province, about 75 kilometers south of the Sukhaybarat metallurgical processing plant.
+Bulghah mine is located in the Al Madinah Province, about 65 kilometers south of the Sukhaybarat metallurgical processing plant.
 It comprises an open pit mine, which mines lower grade ore (less than 1.0 gram per tonne of gold) for processing at the Bulghah heap leach processing facility.
 Higher-grade ore of more than (1.0) gram per tonne of gold is transported for processing at Sukhaybarat.

 Sukhaybarat is in Al Qassim Province about 250 km north of Mahd Ad Dahab.
-Sukhaybarat now comprises a carbon-in-leach (CIL) processing plant only which processes ore transported form Bulghah Mine, 75 km to the South.
-Its open cut mining operation and its heap leach operations ended in 2003.
-The Sukhaybarat plant has a rated capacity of 600 ktpa and is planned to continue operations until 2014.
+Sukhaybarat now comprises a carbon-in-leach (CIL) processing plant, which processes ore transported form Bulghah Mine, 75 km to the South, as well as raw material abstracted from Sukhaybarat.
+In 2003, Its mining operation ceased.
+However, it commenced again in 2004.

-As Suq is the site of ancient workings located approximately 365 km east-northeast of the city of Jeddah and about 20 km south-southeast of the Taif to Riyadh highway.
+As Suq is the site of ancient workings located approximately 365 km north east of the city of Jeddah and about 20 km south-east of the Taif to Riyadh highway.